This Roasted Butternut Squash Soup with Apples recipe is the perfect comfort food meal for cooler weather.

-- Combine squash, 2 tablespoons oil, syrup, salt, garam masala, and pepper in large bowl.
-Arrange squash in a single layer on a rimmed sheet pan coated with cooking spray.
+- In a large bowl, combine the squash, 2 tablespoons oil, syrup, salt, garam masala, and pepper.
+On a rimmed baking sheet lined with parchment paper or sprayed with nonstick spray, arrange the squash in a single layer.
 Bake for 45 minutes or until soft.

-- Heat remaining 1 tablespoon oil in a large skillet over medium-high heat.
-Add shallots; sauté 2 minutes or until tender.
-Stir in apple; sauté 2 minutes or until tender.
-Stir in wine; cook 1 minute.
-Stir in squash, water, and broth.
+- In a large skillet over medium heat, heat the remaining 1 tablespoon oil.
+Add the shallots; sauté 2 minutes or until tender.
+Stir in the apple; sauté 2 minutes or until tender.
+Stir in the wine; cook 1 minute.
+Stir in the squash, water, and broth.
 Bring to a simmer; cook 3 minutes.
-Place half of soup in a blender or food processor; process until smooth.
-Strain mixture through a sieve into a bowl; discard solids.
-Repeat procedure with remaining half of soup.
-Stir in milk.